cstubben/pmcXML/README.md

 	   5728       8     126      12      61

 The summaryTag function lists the locus tag prefixes, suffixes and tag ranges from coding regions.
-These are needed to search PMC and also create the string pattern to extract locus tags from the XML  (alternately, the locus tags or gene names could be used as a dictionary to find matches within the document, but in many cases there are new locus tags and especially gene names in the literature that are not found within GFF3 files)
+The prefixes are needed to search PMC and also create the string pattern to extract locus tags from the XML  (alternately, the locus tags or gene names could be used as a dictionary to find matches within the document, but in many cases there are new locus tags and especially gene names in the literature that are not found within GFF3 files)

 	summaryTag(bpgff)
 	$prefix